 At middle age, we all face the fact that our place in the world is evolving as we get older and our bodies and faces change.
-Narcissists are confronted with the decline of their sense of importance in the world and the fading of their good looks in a way that can be particularly devastating to them.
+Narcissists are confronted with the decline of their sense of importance in the world, along with the fading of their good looks, in a way that can be particularly devastating to them.
 There may be a frantic grasp at staying young by narcissists who have lived their lives trading on their physical appearance to be relevant and noticed.
 It happens on blogs and in the media as (more often than not) women try to keep the attention they’ve always craved through plastic surgery, overt sexuality, provocative words and images and more.
 In some cases, it’s not sexy at all – it’s sad and desperate.

 According to the Mayo Clinic, narcissism is:

-…characterized by dramatic, emotional behavior, which is in the same category as antisocial and borderline personality disorders.
+“…characterized by dramatic, emotional behavior, which is in the same category as antisocial and borderline personality disorders.”